dance-school-management/backend/product-microservice/src/routes/schedule/README.md

 interface GetScheduleParams {
   dataFrom: string;
   dataTo: string;
-  mySchedule: boolean
+  mySchedule: boolean;
 }
 ```

 2. if userId is provided we ask enroll_microservice
 3. if instructorId are provided we ask enroll_microservice
    4 we filter by danceCategory, advancementLevel, classType